thevickypedia/skynet/docs/_sources/README.md.txt

 ```

 ### Env Variables

-This script is designed to run locally using a env vars stored in a `.env` file which is loaded upon startup.

 Store env vars as below (either in `.env` file or as regular env vars)

 For stock analyzing: